I’m very happy to welcome you on this website which contains a lot of information about me, my progression over 40 years and my current projects!

 SPIRIT OF SOUL

-Thanks to Jean-Gabriel, the director of BBR.FM, a webradio dedicated to soul music called Spirit Of Soul was created.
+Bruno Hantson has founded a webradio dedicated especially to soul music called Spirit Of Soul.

-This uninterrupted stream is part of the BBR Group and is ad-free and purely musical.
+This uninterrupted stream is ad-free and purely musical.
 It plays the best of Soul music from its early beginnings till today and includes thousands of titles and artists, from the mainstream to the rarer ones.

-The Spirit of Soul team are continuously looking for more tracks to add to the station.
+The Spirit of Soul team are continuously looking for and adding more songs to add to the station.
 Listener feedback is welcome and can be given via the Contact form.
 Feel free to chime in!

-Click here to listen to Spirit Of Soul now on BBR.FM !
+Click here to listen to Spirit Of Soul now !

 View moments of some of Bruno Hantson’s various activities.